Gautambnsl/-SoulAir-Bot/README.md

 ---

-Thank you for checking out **SoulAir Bot**!
+Thank you for checking out **AirSoul Bot**!
 We’re excited to have you on this journey with us. 🌟